semir2/MetaNeighbor/Documentation.md

 ## Part 3: low-memory version of MetaNeighbor for large datasets

 MetaNeighbor's voting algorithm relies on a cell-cell correlation network.
-This procedure becomes very memory-intensive and time consuming when it is applied to datasets that contain a large number of samples.
+This procedure becomes very memory-intensive and time consuming when it is applied to datasets that contain a large number of samples (>10K).
 We propose an approximative version of MetaNeighbor that does not explicitly compute the cell-cell correlation network, resulting in significant improvements in memory usage and run times.

-The low-memory/fast version is used by passing the flag `fast_version = TRUE` to either MetaNeighbor or MetaNeighborUS.
+The low-memory (fast) version is used by passing the flag `fast_version = TRUE` to either MetaNeighbor or MetaNeighborUS.
 Other parameters are unchanged: switching from the exact to the fast version is very simple.
 If your dataset is particularly large, we encourage you to use SingleCellExperiment objects, a subclass of SummarizedExperiment that is able to store data in sparse representations.
 We also strongly encourage you to use R with OpenBLAS or MKL (see installation tutorial [here](https://www.datacamp.com/community/tutorials/installing-R-windows-mac-ubuntu)).
-The low memory version relies almost exclusively on matrix operations, OpenBLAS/MKL will considerably speed it up and automatically use all cores on your machine.
+The low-memory version relies almost exclusively on matrix operations, OpenBLAS/MKL will considerably speed it up and automatically use all cores on your machine.

 ### Run previous example with low-memory version